NetSparkleUpdater/NetSparkle/README.md

 **Delegate**: Task CancelEventHandlerAsync(object sender, System.ComponentModel.CancelEventArgs e)

 Subscribe to this to get a chance to asynchronously shut down gracefully before quitting.
 This overrides [AboutToExitForInstallerRun](#abouttoexitforinstallerrun).

+### CloseApplication

+**Delegate**: void CloseApplication()

+Event for custom shutdown logic.
+If this is set, it is called instead of Application.Current.Shutdown or Application.Exit.
+If [CloseApplicationAsync](#closeapplicationasync) is set, this has no effect.

+**Warning**: The batch file that launches your executable only waits for 90 seconds before giving up!
+Make sure that your software closes within 90 seconds if you implement this event!
+If you need an event that can be canceled, use [AboutToExitForInstallerRun](#abouttoexitforinstallerrun).

+### CloseApplicationAsync

+**Delegate**: Task CloseApplicationAsync()

+Event for custom shutdown logic.
+If this is set, it is called instead of Application.Current.Shutdown or Application.Exit.
+This overrides [CloseApplication](#closeapplication).

+**Warning**: The batch file that launches your executable only waits for 90 seconds before giving up!
+Make sure that your software closes within 90 seconds if you implement this event!
+If you need an event that can be canceled, use [AboutToExitForInstallerRunAsync](#abouttoexitforinstallerrunasync).

 ### CheckLoopFinished